cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 {% include feature-phases/preview-opt-in.md %}

-This page describes the reasons to use Egress Perimeter Controls for enhanced security in {{ site.data.products.dedicated }} clusters, and gives an overview of the user-flows involved.
+This page describes how Egress Perimeter Controls can enhance the security of {{ site.data.products.dedicated }} clusters, and gives an overview of how to manage a cluster's egress rules.

 ## Why use Egress Perimeter Controls